How much of the fat tissue survives after having a Fat Transfer to the Buttocks (BBL) is one of the most common questions we receive at Cosmos Clinic.

 Vaser Liposuction

 Unwanted adipose tissue is removed from areas of the body such as the abdomen, thighs and back using Vaser Liposuction.
-This type of liposuction is considered a safer approach to removing fat tissue than that of traditional liposuction methods and doesn’t destroy the adipose tissue by exposing it to heat.
+This type of liposuction is considered a more reliable approach to removing fat tissue than that of traditional liposuction methods and doesn’t destroy the adipose tissue by exposing it to heat.

 Fat purification